 Confusing Terms and Conditions

-As opposed to prepaid card, the traditional card can have terms and conditions that you will need a law degree to understand.
+As opposed to prepaid cards, the traditional card can have terms and conditions that you will need a law degree to understand.
 This can lead to assuming things that are not true and then using your cards incorrectly.
-It is also common for the borrower that he/she may not fully understand all of the extra fees and interest that he or she is paying which can make your monthly statement seriously unnerving.
+It is also common for the borrower that he/she may not fully understand all of the extra fees and interests that he or she is paying which can make your monthly statement seriously unnerving.

 Credit cards are actually substantial assets when used in the correct way, but unlike prepaid debit-cards, they take a great deal of restraint to own.
 Understanding the terms and conditions that come with your cards and the proper way to use them will allow you to see your cards as an asset to your budget instead of a river that can drown you.
 It is vital that you are capable of managing your finances and regulating your spending so that your credit is always there when you need it or if you are traveling and not something that becomes a massive burden.